Work from Home Cybersecurity

 - Passwords continue to be a painful requirement for nearly everything online.
 Banking, Social Media, etc. You name it, you need to create an account.

 - The biggest issue is also the biggest risk that users face, daily.
-The reuse passwords.
-If passwords are reused and ultimately exposed via phishing, it could be used to access many different accounts.
+They reuse passwords.
+If passwords are reused and ultimately exposed via phishing, they could be used to access many different accounts.

 - Even if you are using a password manager the risk of the password being harvested and used is still very high.
 Phishing attacks are incredibly prevalent in your daily life.
 Phishing attacks are often focused on obtaining your passwords.

 - To help mitigate the risk of your password being used by someone other than you, we highly recommend implementing Multi-Factor Authentication.
-Multifactor has been made available for most applications, including Social Media, Gaming platforms, email and Banking all a provide methods to add an additional layer of authentication.
+Multifactor has been made available for most applications, including Social Media, Gaming platforms, email, and Banking all provide methods to add a layer of authentication.

 - A quick web search should help you with finding what Multi-factor is available for any given application.

-- Our last tip is in regard to keeping your systems up to date, try to keep up with Patching.
+- Our last tip is about keeping your systems up to date, try to keep up with Patching.
 Enable automatic Windows patches or use a patch management tool such as Manage Engine, PDQ Deploy or Thor by Heimdal security are all excellent choices with free versions available.